GeoTecINIT/-nativescript-ieeetmc-journal/README.md

 Download the project files, open a command line in the root directory (where this file is), and run the commands as documented at the end of the `Dockerfile` file.

-If you have [`repo2docker`](https://repo2docker.readthedocs.io), you can also run `repo2docker --image-name=rr-ntd-ieeetmc .`  *The `repo2docker` option is the only way the original authors worked on the analysis to ensure the computing environment is properly managed.*
+If you have [`repo2docker`](https://repo2docker.readthedocs.io), you can also run `repo2docker --image-name=rr-ntd-journalpaper .`  *The `repo2docker` option is the only way the original authors worked on the analysis to ensure the computing environment is properly managed.*

 ## Files in this repository